cartant/blog/content/til-string-raw/index.md

 ---
 title: "TIL: String.raw"
-description: How to avoid escaping the escape character in JavaScript string literals
+description: "How to avoid escaping the escape character in JavaScript string literals"
 date: "2019-12-21T11:22:00+1000"
 categories: []
 keywords: []